wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    There are also Pull Requests and Issues pending for a long time.

+1. <strong>Fork</strong> the repository online in GitHub so that you can make changes.

 1. Because <tt>git clone</tt> does not establish a folder for the account (just the repo), I manually create then cd into a folder for each GitHub account before I clone the repo.
    Several repos can have the same repo name.

-   But if you had <strong>forked</strong> a repository online in GitHub, you would specify your own GitHub account name.
+   Since you forked the repo you would specify your own GitHub account name when cloning.
    For example, if your GitHub account is "wilsonmar", then create a folder:

    <pre><strong>cd ~/gits